CHEAP TRICK

 Everything Works If You Let It (Epic AE7 1206)

 In 1980, bassist Tom Petersson left the band for a solo career.
 This had a noticeable effect on the band's chemistry; the four albums they recorded without him were inferior to the ones that came before, and their popularity faded.
 Petersson returned in time for the 1988 album Lap Of Luxury, which was their comeback album.
 So what did Petersson do during those years in between?
-He formed a band with his then-wife Dagmar Peterson, and called it Tom Peterson and Another Language (his name was now spelled with one "s" instead of two).
+He formed a band with his then-wife Dagmar Peterson, and called it Tom Peterson and Another Language (his name was then spelled with one "s" instead of two).
 The band also included ex-Nazz drummer Thom Mooney and session guitarist Jeffrey Rollings.
 Their only released recording was a 1984 five-song EP on the now-defunct Enigma label.

 The songs on the EP were co-written by Tom and Dagmar.
 Most of the vocals are by Dagmar, who sounds like a German-accented Debbie Harry, and Tom makes an occasional vocal appearance.
 Tom produced and arranged the record, which is nicely atmospheric at times; he also played guitar, piano, and 12- and 18-string bass.
-The music sounds like the type of post-Blondie new wave that was prominent in the early '80's, and is recommended for fans of that genre.
+The music is the type of post-Blondie new wave that was prominent in the early '80's, and is recommended for fans of that genre.
 Fans of Cheap Trick should note that only one song, the standout "Living In Another World", sounds remotely Trick-like.
 It may not leave you crying for more, but Tom Peterson and Another Language makes a cool 25-minute listen.

 Track Listing: